Location

 The ground floor

 It comprises two spaces.
 The first is a room serving as a kitchen-dining area, fitted with a simple run of units and kitchen appliances.
 A double-leaf glazed door, arched at the top, opens to the outside and brings in light.
 The floor is tiled.
-The second serves as a children's bedroom, lit by a stone-silled window set into the depth of the facade wall.
+The second serves as a children's bedroom, lit by a window set into the thick façade wall with a stone sill.
 Its floor is also tiled.

 The upstairs